voyeg3r/dotfaster/vim/wiki/Vimgolf.md

 The trick here is to insert the default register literally using Ctrl-r Ctrl-o

+Basically, it causes the '<C-R><C-O>' command itself to go into the '.' register, instead of the literal text which was in the register when you gave command the.
+This means that when you repeat the operation with '.', you'll get whatever's

 # Increment, increment, increment - http://vimgolf.com/challenges/4d1cc35a35b40650b800043a

 Start file